Embedding and learning with signatures: A first glimpse of the signature method

 As an example, consider the Google dataset Quick, Draw! \citep{quickdrawdata}.
-It consists of pen trajectories of millions of drawings, divided into 340 classes.
-Some samples are drawn in Figure \ref{fig:examples_drawings}.
-In this case, the $y_i$'s are discrete labels of the drawing's class, and the $\mathbf{x_i}$'s are matrices of pen coordinates.
-Therefore, in this example, $d=2$ and $p_i$ varies for each drawing but is typically in the order of a few dozen points.
+It consists of the pen trajectories of millions of drawings, divided into 340 classes.
+Some examples are shown in Figure \ref{fig:examples_drawings}.
+In this case, the $y_i$ are discrete labels of the drawing's class, and the $\mathbf{x_i}$ are matrices of pen coordinates.
+In this example, $d=2$ and $p_i$ varies for each drawing but is typically in the order of a few dozen points.

 As discussed in the introduction, to use signature features, one needs to embed the observations $\mathbf{x_i}$ into paths of bounded variation $X_i:[0,1] \to \R^d$.
 This step, which also consists of adding other coordinates, such as time, will be thoroughly discussed in Section \ref{sec:embedding}.
-Therefore, assume for the moment that a set of embeddings $X_i$, $1 \leq i \leq n$, are given.
+Assume for the moment that a set of embeddings $X_i$, $1 \leq i \leq n$, are given.
 When an embedding has been chosen, one can compute signature features truncated at a certain order $K$ and use them in combination with a learning algorithm.
 The choice of $K$ corresponds to a classical bias-variance tradeoff: the larger $K$, the larger the feature set.
 Therefore, it should be selected in a data-driven way, for example with cross-validation.
 The procedure can be summarized as follows:

 The literature on the combination of signature features with learning algorithms can be divided into three groups.
 These groups correspond to the nature of the algorithm's input: it is either a vector, a sequence, or an image.
 In the context of deep learning, this division matches the different classes of neural network architectures: feedforward, recurrent and convolutional networks.
 The latter only deals with input paths in $\R^2$, with applications such as characters or handwriting recognition.